 Fast forward a few more years.
 In 2017, the guys at Discover Tenkara started talking about a size 3 nylon level line.
 In a nutshell, it was described as a line for when you want a delicate, stealthy presentation.
 Because nylon is less dense than fluorocarbon, a size 3 nylon line weighs less than a size 3 fluorocarbon line (Japanese line sizes are based on diameter, not weight).
 A lighter line sags less, and less line sag means it is easier to hold the line off the surface.

-It's been almost a couple years now, and I suspect most tenkara anglers have forgotten about nylon lines.
+It's been a few years now, and I suspect most tenkara anglers have forgotten about nylon lines.
 Most but not all.
 There are a few die hards.

 The nylon line that my wife brought back from Japan in 2008 was a milky white color.
 It was actually a pretty good color for a line - plenty visible enough against dark water, but pretty stealthy too.
 Against the bright sky, or even a cloudy sky, white is less visible than just about any other color - certainly less visible than bright orange or pink.